 Literary fundamentals (genres, narratological and theatrical concepts, tropes, principles of metrification, etc.) along with a general consideration of major periods and movements in the history of Hispanic literature.
 Representative texts in the major genres (poetry, narrative, drama, essay) will serve as a basis for the conceptual and historical material.
-211, 212 prerequisite.
+211, 212 or permission of department prerequisite.